Blowing Smoke (Mad Men): Plot

-Don Draper meets with a representative from Heinz to discuss moving the beans, vinegars, and sauces line of business to Sterling Cooper Draper Pryce but is dismayed when the potential client says he will hear ideas from SCDP in six to eight months, as he has doubts about the agency's immediate future.
+Don Draper meets with a representative from Heinz to discuss moving the beans, vinegar, and sauces line of business to Sterling Cooper Draper Pryce but is dismayed when the potential client says he will hear ideas from SCDP in six to eight months, as he has doubts about the agency's immediate future.
 Don, pushing to clinch the business sooner, offers to reduce the commission, but the client declines.
 He advises Don to leave selling to the accounts professionals.

-At the office, the partners talk with an advisor, Geoffrey Atherton (Faye Miller's business partner), who recommends they replace Lucky Strike with new business immediately to avoid being seen as stagnant or decaying, preferably another tobacco account.
+At the office, the partners talk with an advisor, Geoffrey Atherton (Faye Miller's business partner), who recommends they replace Lucky Strike with a new business immediately to avoid being seen as stagnant or decaying, preferably another tobacco account.
 Atherton arranges for SCDP a meeting with Philip Morris and SCDP; however, Philip Morris cancels on the day of the appointment, having only scheduled a meeting with SCDP to exert pricing leverage with their existing agency Leo Burnett Worldwide.

 Lane extends the agency's bank loan to bridge the loss of Lucky Strike revenues.
 He asks the partners to collateralize the line of credit, with an investment of $100,000 from each senior partner, and $50,000 from each junior partner.

 Pete tells Lane he can't afford the investment and applies for a loan of his own.
 When Trudy learns of the ad agency's financial troubles, she forbids Pete to borrow the sum from the bank or her father.

 Don runs into his ex-girlfriend, Midge Daniels (Rosemarie DeWitt) in the Time-Life Building lobby; she says she was there for a business meeting and acts surprised to see Don.
 Midge invites Don home for dinner and introduces him to her husband, Harry, who inadvertently reveals that Midge had tracked Don down.
-Midge confesses that she and her husband are heroin addicts, and that Harry will use Don's money for drugs.
-Don gives Midge a check for $300, and $120 in cash.
-Don spurns her advances and, once home, Don starts to throw the painting out.
+Midge, who wants to sell Don one of her paintings, confesses that she and her husband are heroin addicts and that Harry will use any money they get out of Don for drugs.
+Don offers Midge a check for $300, but upon learning she can't cash it, he gives her $120 in cash instead.
+Don spurns her advances and, once home, Don starts to throw out the painting he has chosen.
 However, he instead ends up staring at it all night.